DFP NEWSWIRE

 FOR IMMEDIATE RELEASEApril 12, 2026Contact: press@frontrowcertified.orgFront Row Certified, the consumer-facing certification arm of the Live Events Standards Council, has launched its certification seal for live events venues and ticketing platforms.
 The seal identifies entities that have met indep…

-DFP Note: DFP covers Front Row Certified as a subject, not a partner.
+DFP Editorial Note: DFP covers Front Row Certified as a subject, not a partner.
 No promotional coordination on editorial decisions.
 See our Live Events desk for independent coverage of the certification program.

 Standard live events Apr 10, 2026